 gluten free chocolate chip cookie with a bite taken out

-If you try this recipe for gluten-free chocolate chip cookies, let me know how they turned out!
+If you try these gluten-free chocolate chip cookies, let me know how they turned out!
 Leave a rating, drop a comment, or tag me on Instagram—I love seeing your creations!

 XO,